astra-sim/astra-sim/README.md

 Once ASTRA-sim is built, conduct experiments by passing the required configurations.
 You might need to provide additional configurations based on the network backend.
 The following configurations are mandatory:
 * --workload-configuration: Path prefix to the execution trace.
+The naming rule for execution traces follows the format `{path prefix}.{npu_id}.eg`.
+This argument provides the path prefix.
 * --system-configuration: Path to the system configuration.
 Example system configurations can be found at `inputs/system/`.
 * --network-configuration: Path to the network configuration Example network configurations can be found at `inputs/network/`.